rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 But an opportunity came when Herod on his birthday gave a banquet for his nobles and military commanders and the leading men of Galilee. ^0621

-For when Herodias’s daughter came in and danced, she pleased Herod and his guests.
+For when Herodias's daughter came in and danced, she pleased Herod and his guests.
 And the king said to the girl, Ask me for whatever you wish, and I will give it to you. ^0622

 And he vowed to her, Whatever you ask me, I will give you, up to half of my kingdom. ^0623